sknrao/oransc-ux/iosmcn.rst

 IOS-MCN User-Experience
 =======================

 This document describes the experience of IOSMCN project in using O-RAN-SC solutions.
+This document refers to the work done for the first (Agartala) release of IOSMCN.

 About IOSMCN
 ------------